pauladaly/pands-project/README.md

 ![](Images/Libraries.PNG)

-## 4.2 Instructions for loading the data set
+## 4.2 Importing the data set
-For this project I saved the Iris Data Set to my GitHub Repository and read the file from there.
+For this project I saved the Iris Data Set to my GitHub Repository and read the file from there using the Pandas package in python and used the read_csv() function.

 ![](Images/DataSet.PNG)